Language Delay or Disorder

 - How do I know if my child has a language delay?

-- Should I wait until my child turns five because his paediatrician says that every child develops at their own pace?
+- Should I wait until my child turns five before contacting a Speech-Language Pathologist because his paediatrician says that every child develops at their own pace?

-All children progress at different paces, so parents and paediatricians sometimes overlook or ignore that a child's language is delayed.
-While every child develops at their own pace, most typically developing children reach language milestones by a certain age, from the baby milestones of saying the first sounds to producing complete sentences at the age of three.
-Research has shown that the first three years of a child's life, when the brain is developing, are the most critical for the development of speech and language skills.
-If that period passes without adequate exposure to language stimuli, a developmental window closes and language acquisition is much more challenging.
+All children progress at different rates, so parents and paediatricians sometimes overlook a child’s language delay.
+While every child develops at their own pace, most typically developing children reach language milestones by certain ages, from producing first sounds to forming sentences by age three.
+Research shows that the first three years of a child's life, when the brain is rapidly developing, are the most critical for speech and language skills.
+If this period passes without adequate language exposure, a developmental window closes, making language acquisition more challenging.

-When language difficulties continue pass a certain age and cannot be explained by other factors, such as Autism Spectrum Disorders, a child is considered to have a language disorder.
-Children with language disorders often have normal non-verbal intelligence.
-However, they have difficulties specifically with expressive and/or receptive language which can significantly impact their ability to perform well at school and establish and maintain relationships with their peers.
-Children with language disorders may develop learning disabilities at a later age.
+When language difficulties persist beyond a certain age and cannot be explained by other factors, such as Autism Spectrum Disorders, a child may be considered to have a language disorder.
+Children with language disorders often have normal nonverbal intelligence but experience specific difficulties with expressive and/or receptive language.
+These challenges can significantly impact school performance and the ability to establish and maintain relationships with peers.
+Children with language disorders may also develop learning disabilities at a later age.
 For more information click the LEARNING DISABILITIES section.

 There are no waiting lists.